-Pre-requisite : APT - 1200 :and Pre-requisite : APT - 1740 :and Pre-requisite : APT - 1770 :
+Pre-requisite: APT - 1200: and Pre-requisite: APT - 1740: and Pre-requisite: APT - 1770:

-CCC 2160 Couture for Stage (3-3-0 hrs)
+CCC 2160 Costume Cutting and Construction II (3-3-0 hrs)

-Embellishment and finishing techniques, characteristic to historical and haute couture garments are developed in this course.
+Embellishment and finishing techniques, characteristic to historical garments are developed in this course.
 Students determine appropriate construction techniques to apply to fabrics that have unique characteristics.
-They plan and complete a historical garment using couture techniques.
+They plan and complete an historical women's outfit using advanced techniques.